Your cart

 The more aware you become of your mind wandering and the better you get at bringing it back to the present moment, the more likely you’ll be able to do it over and over again.

-Don’t be down on yourself if you notice your mind constantly wandering and don’t judge yourself for whatever thoughts pop up -- it’s called a practice for a reason so keep at it.
-Always bringing your mind back to the moment.
+Don’t be down on yourself if you notice your mind constantly wandering, and don’t judge yourself for whatever thoughts pop up—it’s called a practice for a reason, so keep at it.
+Always bring your mind back to the moment.

 Keep things spontaneous and explorative